ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/shapeEditor1.md

 And in *Minimum* in the same example it would be 0.5, because 0.5 is the smaller one between 0.8 and 0.5.

 Both modes have pros and cons.
-If you use *Multiply*, the result will be smoother but the issue is that the shape will not be driven linearly while all main targets are being activated the same time.
+If you use *Multiply*, the result will be smoother but the issue is that the shape will not be driven linearly when all main targets are being activated the same time.
 For example if you have 2 main targets that are both activated as 0.5, the combo target will be 0.25.
 But ideally it should also be 0.5.
 Look at this example where we have a combination of 3 Main Targets.
 See how it moves slower at smaller values, and then speeds up at higher values?
 ![Alt text](../images/shapeEditor_multiply.gif)